Fonemine/documentation/cpq_user.md

+Configure, Price, Quote End-user Guide

- 1. **Creating a CPQ Quote**: The following are the easy steps you can follow to quickly start quoting with the CPQ application.
+**Creating a CPQ Quote**: The following are the easy steps you can follow to quickly start quoting with the CPQ application.

 Click Add to start a new CPQ Session or start a new CPQ Session from a Deal or Opportunity record page in your CRM Customer Tab – Fill in customer information as required.
 Some of the fields may be auto-populated from your CRM.